5 Reasons You Should Open Event Decor Orders On Arrival

 Some products such as candelabras are sent in kit form for protection and to help lower shipping costs.
 You'll need time to put the pieces together.
 Our range of bar cart trolleys also require construction once they've arrived.
 While one person can build any of the carts, it is always easier and faster with two people working together.

-Liked this?
+Enjoyed this?
 Discover why you need to do basic maths to work out event logistics